Free ServiceNow CIS-Discovery Exam Actual Questions & Explanations

 Use this topic map to guide your study for ServiceNow CIS-Discovery (Certified Implementation Specialist - Discovery) within the Certified Implementation Specialist path.

-• Discovery Engagement Readiness: Prepare organizations for successful discovery implementations.
-This covers stakeholder communication, readiness assessments, data governance planning, and post-discovery validation to ensure sustainable outcomes.
+• Discovery Engagement Readiness: Prepare to plan and execute discovery engagements from kickoff through go-live.
+This covers stakeholder communication, discovery scope definition, readiness assessments, pilot planning, and post-discovery validation to ensure successful project outcomes.

 Question Formats & What They Test